 - Place butter in a large pot over medium heat and cook until melted.4 Tablespoons unsalted butter

-- Add diced onion and cook until translucent.3 cups (400 g) sweet or yellow onion
+- Add diced onion and cook, stirring frequently, until softened (about 5-8 minutes).3 cups (400 g) sweet or yellow onion

 - Add garlic and cook until fragrant (about 30 seconds).1 ½ Tablespoons (10 g) minced garlic

 - Sprinkle flour into the pot and use a spatula to stir until no lumps remain.
-Continue to cook another 30-60 seconds.1 ½ Tablespoons all-purpose flour
+Continue to cook another 30-60 seconds, while stirring.1 ½ Tablespoons all-purpose flour

 - Stir in chicken broth, basil, sugar, salt and black pepper and stir well.2 cups (473 ml) chicken broth, ¼ cup finely sliced basil, 2 Tablespoons granulated sugar, ¼ teaspoon table salt, ½ teaspoon ground black pepper